ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 - In the left menu of Azure DevOps choose Pipelines > Pipelines.
 - Click the 'New pipeline' button.
 - Select the source where you want to store your YAML pipeline.
-E.g. 'GitHub'.
-- Select the repository that will contain your YAML pipeline.
+- Select the repository where you want to store your YAML pipeline.
 - Select the pipeline template you want to start from.
 In our case the 'Starter pipeline' will do.
 - An editor is opened where you can configure your pipeline using YAML.
 Replace all content with the following.